blackbird71SR/Hello-World/README.md

 - [x] **Haskell**

+Haskell is a purely functional programming language that first appeared in 1990 but would not have a stable release until 2010.
+Haskell is statically typed and like most other modern programming languages, it features lazy evaluation, lambda expressions, pattern matching, type polymorphism, among others.

 - [x] **HTML**

 Html Stands For Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.
 With Cascading Style Sheets (CSS) and JavaScript, it forms a triad of cornerstone technologies for the World Wide Web.Web browsers receive HTML documents from a web server or from local storage and render the documents into multimedia web pages.
 HTML describes the structure of a web page semantically and originally included cues for the appearance of the document.